 How to Prevent and Get Rid of Carpenter Bees

 Because carpenter bees prefer plain, bare wood, there are some fairly simple solutions you can choose to prevent them from infesting your home.
 You can seal and caulk any cracks or gaps outside your home.
-You can also paint, seal and varnish your doors, eaves or railings to make it harder for carpenter bees to get through.
+You can also paint, seal and varnish your doors, eaves, or railings to make it harder for carpenter bees to get through.
 During springtime, when they are most active, keeping doors and openings in your home closed is a good idea, so that carpenter bees don’t find your home to be an ideal place to build a nest.
 It’s important to watch out for them, too, because carpenter bees can significantly damage property if allowed to nest in the wrong places.

 To get rid of carpenter bees, you can try spraying insecticides just inside the holes they have dug for their nests.
 Once you have given the pesticides time to work, you can also seal the holes the bees made with wooden dowels or wood putty in order to prevent them from re-entering through those tunnels.

-However, this process can be delicate, and requires careful and skillful handling of sensitive and dangerous chemicals.
+However, this process can be delicate and requires careful and skillful handling of sensitive and dangerous chemicals.
 That’s why if you have a carpenter bee infestation, it’s best to call up a local exterminator.
-At Dodson Pest Control, we have 75 years of experience with getting rid of household pests.
+At Dodson Pest Control, we have 75 years of experience in getting rid of household pests.
 We can take care of your carpenter bee problem for you and identify ways to prevent them from happening again.
 Contact us today for a free inspection!